About

 Bexar Audubon Society was formed in 1983 when National Audubon Society members in Bexar County decided that our area needed a local chapter to represent the ideals of environmental protection reflected in the newly formed national organization’s mission.
 BAS continued the legacy of our earlier leaders in protecting habitat for birds and bringing ideas and awareness about our natural environment to both the general public and agencies throughout the area.

-In late 2024 the Bexar Audubon Society Board voted to change the name to Bexar Audubon of South Central Texas and adopt a new logo to reflect the regional 10-county nature of the organization.
+In late 2024 the Bexar Audubon Society Board voted to change the name to Bexar Audubon of South Central Texas (BASCTx) and adopt a new logo to reflect the regional 10-county nature of the organization.

 Snowy Egret